Tennessee health care for uninsured and free health insurance plans.

 Families who lack health insurance can look into several different programs.
 The type of services offered to patients in Tennessee are extensive.
-Some individuals can receive medications, checkups, or other aid.
+Some individuals can receive medications, checkups, free health insurance plans or other aid.
 Children, seniors, infants, and pregnant women are always a focus.

 The funding for these programs comes from a variety of sources.
 The federal government may provide some as part of Medicaid block grants.
 Non-profits, including local community clinics in the state, also contribute as well as the state of Tennessee.
 If funding is not available, or if there is a long waiting list, then ask about referrals as well.

-Tens of thousands of families in Tennessee lack proper insurance coverage or they are completely uninsured.
+Tens of thousands of families in Tennessee lack proper health insurance coverage or they are completely uninsured.
 Some or all of these programs have helped many people receive the care they need.
 Or the resources were available at a reduced rate and they have been able to pay their outstanding medical bills as a result.

-CoverKids is a government sponsored healthcare plan for children age 18 and under.
+CoverKids is a government sponsored free healthcare plan for children age 18 and under.
 Assistance is also offered for pregnant women.
 It is provided as free and fully comprehensive services, and it is even offered for people whose income is too high for TennCare, which is also regular Medicaid.
 Some minimal fees, co-pays, and bills may be due from patients.
 The care provided in very extensive, and includes medications, emergency room services, checkups, dental and free vision care.
 Dial 866-620-8864 to learn more about this Tennessee resource.

 Prescription coverage is offered from CoverRX, and this may be an option for the uninsured and/or residents who lack prescription insurance coverage on their plans.
 Or it cover people living in poverty.
 Over 200 medications may be offered, including certain mental health drugs, diabetic supplies, and insulin.
 Telephone number is 888-560-2649, or find additional prescription medications for the uninsured.